ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 * Windows 10 Semi-Annual Channel (SAC) is used as the SOE for the CloudSystem.
 * The 64-bit version of Windows 10 is used as the SOE for the CloudSystem.
-* The Windows 10 SOE has been hardened in accordance with ACSC guidance where possible using Intune.
+* The Windows 10 SOE has been hardened in accordance with ACSC guidance using Intune.
 * The default administrator and guest accounts have been disabled and renamed.
+* Internet Explorer 11 is disabled as part of the Windows 10 SOE.
+* .NET Framework 3.5 and any previous versions are disabled as part of the Windows 10 SOE.
+* CloudSystem standard users do not have sufficient permissions to modify security functions on Windows 10 devices.
-* Intune and Microsoft Endpoint Configuration Manager (MECM) policies prevent standard users from running cmd.exe however can only restrict the PowerShell execution policy to RemoteSigned.
+* A combination of WDAC and AppLocker policies prevent the use of script execution engines.
 * RBAC policy defines separate domain and local administrator roles.
 Standard users do not have permissions to install or uninstall software.
 * WDAC provides application control functionality.
 A combination of hash, publisher certificate and path rules will be used by WDAC for control of applications.
 Both publisher and product names are used by WDAC for control of applications.
 WDAC writes to the local event log.
 Standard users cannot disable application control within the system.
 * File permissions prevent standard users from writing to locations that are whitelisted using path rules.
-* [Microsoft's recommended block rules](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/microsoft-recommended-block-rules) to prevent known WDAC bypasses are implemented.
+* [Microsoft recommended block rules](https://docs.microsoft.com/en-au/windows/security/threat-protection/windows-defender-application-control/microsoft-recommended-block-rules) and [Microsoft recommended driver block rules](https://docs.microsoft.com/en-au/windows/security/threat-protection/windows-defender-application-control/microsoft-recommended-driver-block-rules) to prevent known WDAC bypasses are implemented.
 * The 'Exploit protection' feature is enabled as part of the CloudSystem Windows 10 SOE.
+* PowerShell v2 is disabled in the Windows 10 SOE.
+* PowerShell is configured to run in Constrained Language Mode (CLM).
+* PowerShell logging is enabled as per the ACSC Windows 10 hardening guide.
-* Windows Defender Exploit Guard and Defender ATP provide HIPS functionality as part of the CloudSystem Windows 10 SOE.
+* Microsoft Defender Exploit Guard and Defender for Endpoint provide HIPS functionality as part of the CloudSystem Windows 10 SOE.
 * Windows Defender Firewall is enabled as part of the CloudSystem Windows 10 SOE.
-* Defender Antivirus and Defender ATP provide antivirus including signature and heuristic-based detection.
-Reputation rating features are enabled.
+* Microsoft Defender Antivirus and Defender for Endpoint provide antivirus including signature and heuristic-based detection.
+* Reputation rating features are enabled in Defender.
 * Intune provides device access control by DeviceID or Device Class.
+* External connections relying on DMA will be disabled via Intune policies.

 #### Residual controls to be addressed by the Agency

 * Where Agencies utilise SOE developed by third parties, the Agency must ensure that the SOE is scanned for malicious content and configurations before being used and that the design is reviewed and updated at least annually.
 * The Agency must validate cryptographic hash rules, publisher certificate rules and path rules used for application control at least annually.
+* The Agency is responsible for collecting and storing WDAC and PowerShell logs in a centralised logging facility/SIEM as this capability is not included in the blueprint.
+* The Agency is responsible for configuration of Protected Event Logging functionality if required.

 ### Application hardening